Add beauty to your space with these pretty DIY Garden Walkway Ideas and turn your yard into a more inviting and functional space!

 1. Affordable Garden Path

-Build a mulch and gravel walkway in your property with narrow borders of metal and bricks.
+Build a mulch and gravel walkway in your property with narrow borders of metal and stones or bricks.
 To learn the details, visit Family Handy Man.

 2. Cement Stepping Stone